zrythm/zrythm/doc/user/configuration/first-run-wizard.rst

 and ready to use every time you run Zrythm.
 Click "Rescan" to scan for devices again.

-.. tip:: All of the settings mentioned here are also available in the preferences (Ctr+Shift+P or File->Preferences), so don't worry if you selected the wrong settings.
+.. tip:: All of the settings mentioned here are also available in the :ref:`preferences`, so don't worry if you selected the wrong settings.